| ABSTRACT

 and because "lower" vertebrates are often perceived as being

 highly adaptable to captivity and thus warrant law priority.
+IntroductionReptilian ethology in captivity has been neglected in comparison with,

 for example, mammalian and avian research.
 Examinations of the effects